-If you can't find a solution for the issue you're having please contact us: email@example.com
+If you cannot find a solution to the issue you are having, please contact us at: email@example.com

-If the drone is connected but still won't take off, switch to the DJI GO 4 app, and check the status of the aircraft at the top left side of the screen.
+If the drone is connected and still does not take off, open the DJI GO 4 app and check the status of the drone in the upper left corner of the main screen.

-If it says "Cannot take off", click on it and follow DJI instructions on how to fix it.
+If it says "Can't take off" click it and follow DJI's instructions on how to fix it.

-If you can't get the drone to connect to the app, please see:
+If you can't get the drone to connect to the app please check:

 Troubleshoot Android connection issues

-Not enough memory space in SD card error
+Not enough space on the SD card error

-Sometimes this error appears even when there's enough space on the SD card but there's a different problem that might be related to the storage access.
+Sometimes it appears even when we have enough space in the SD memory, but there is another problem that may be related to storage access.

-if you had a successful flight lately, and you didn't change any settings, usually, a restart for the whole system will fix the issue.
+If you had a good satisfying flight the last time, and you didn't change any settings, usually a system reset will fix the damage.

-Exit the Sky app and power off the drone, the remote and the tablet.
-Then power it all back on and try to do the mission again.
+Exit the sky app, turn off the drone, remote control and tablet.
+Then turn them all back on again and try to do the mission again.

-2. Make sure the storage location for the drone is set to SD card.
+2. Make sure the storage unit is the SD card.

-Please check it using the DJI GO 4 app, and change it if necessary.
+Please check this point using the DJI GO 4 app and change it if necessary.

-You can try formating it using the DJI GO app or try to use a different SD card.
+You can try formatting the SD card using the DJI GO app or use a different SD card.